crisaliscarrion/HotelBookings/README.md

 ### Overview of Findings

-A variety of trends and patterns were identified and attributes were quantified to analyze the previouslt listed key areas.
-The biggest customer type that made the most amount of bookings and the most revenue is the Transient.
-This customer type tends to do their bookings via a travel agency or a tour operators.
-Additionally, this customer tends to prefer the City Hotel over the Resort Hotel.
-The months with the highest number of bookings are August and July but these are also the months with the highest number of cancellations.
+Various trends and patterns were identified, and attributes were quantified to analyze the previously listed key areas.
+The biggest customer type that made the most bookings and the highest revenue is Transient.
+This customer type tends to book via a travel agency or tour operator and prefers the City Hotel over the Resort Hotel.
+The months with the highest number of bookings are August and July, but these are also the months with the highest number of cancellations.

 # Insights Deep Dive

 ### Hotel Operations:

-* **Special Requests** MAround 58.9% of the bookings didn't realize a special request.
-On the other hand, the data showed that 38.69% realized 1 or 2 special requests.
-The maxium number of special requests made was 5 consisting of only 0.05% of the total bookings.
-When taking in consideration the type of hotel and customer, the data shows the the Transient customer as the type to maake the most 1 or 2 special requests and mainly on the City Hotel.
-19.98 % of Transient customers staying in City Hotel made 1 or 2 special requests while 16.56 % made 1 or 2 requests in the Resort Hotel.
+* **Special Requests** Around 58.9% of the bookings did not include a special request.
+However, 38.69% involved one or two special requests.
+The maximum number of special requests made was five, representing only 0.05% of the total bookings.
+When considering the type of hotel and customer, the Transient customer type made the most one or two special requests, primarily for the City Hotel.
+Specifically, 19.98% of Transient customers staying in the City Hotel made one or two special requests, compared to 16.56% at the Resort Hotel.

-* **Parking Space** The data showed 93.79% of the bookings didn't require any parking space.
-The ones that did request 1 or more parking space, belonged to the the Transient customer type and 48.35% that required parking did it for the City Hotel while 21.33% requested it for the Resort Hotel.
+* **Parking Space** The data showed that 93.79% of bookings did not require a parking space.
+Among those that did, the Transient customer type accounted for the majority, with 48.35% requesting parking at the City Hotel and 21.33% at the Resort Hotel.

 ![operation analysis](https://github.com/user-attachments/assets/dd01c69e-76c2-4587-a333-9f735896f14b)